Embloy/Embloy-Developers/docs/core/jobs/manage_jobs.md

 Jobs have three different visibility status values:

-- `Public`
+- `Public`: Accessible by everyone

-- `Private`
+- `Private`: Only visible to you and applicants with a request tokens for this job (e.g., when using the "Apply with Embloy" Button on your page)

-- `Archived`
+- `Archived`: Only visible to you

 :::info
-When creating a job, you can set the visibility.
-The default visibility is `public`.
+When creating a job, you can set its visibility.
+The default visibility for jobs created manually is `public`.
+The default visibility for jobs created automatically via Quicklink is `private` (see [here](./create_jobs.md#automatically-create-jobs-with-quicklink)).
 ::::

 ### Job activation and deactivation

 Whenever you create a new job, it is automatically activated.
-In case we notice suspicious activity on your job, or it does not conform to our terms of service, we can deactivate it.
-If your job is deactivated, this doesn't mean that it is deleted, but only you can still access it and won't be accessible for other users.
+If we notice suspicious activity on your job or if it does not conform to our terms of service, we can deactivate it.
+If your job is deactivated, this doesn't mean that it is deleted; only you can still access it, and it won't be accessible for other users.

 ### Find a specific job